HP097/225-lab4-1/SECURITY_NOTES.md

 Security & Testing Research:

-Bandit: Used to perform static analysis to find common security issues in Python code like hardcoded passwords or shell injections.
+Bandit: I am using Bandit to perform static security analysis.
+It scans the Python source code for common vulnerabilities like insecure function calls and hardcoded configurations.

-Pytest: Used for automated unit testing to verify that the application logic remains sound after every build.
+Pytest: I am using Pytest to automate unit testing.
+This will make sure that the core logic of the application is verified before deployment.

-Input Sanitization: Implementing .strip() on form inputs to prevent basic injection and whitespace errors.
+Input Sanitization: I have modified the Flask application to use `.strip()` on all form inputs.
+This will prevent trailing whitespace errors and provide a basic layer of data cleaning before database insertion.